12 Common Reasons for a Slow… Running… Mac

 Before we start

-- Your photo library is too heavy
+- Your hard drive is too full

-- Your browser is too resource-consuming
+- Your browser has too many extensions installed

-- You have malware on your computer
+- You have malware on your Mac

-- You’ve got lots of startup items
+- You have lots of startup items

-- Your processor is used for cryptomining
+- Your Mac is overheating

 - Your Mac is too old to support modern software